 Class A Required Subordinated Amount.
-The Class A Required Subordinated Amount of Subordinated Amount of Class A Card series notes on any date is equal to the sum of the Class A Required Subordinated Amount of Class B notes, the Class A Required Subordinated Amount of Class B notes, the Class A Required Subordinated Amount of Class D notes on that date.
+The Class A Required Subordinated Amount of Subordinated Amount of Class A Card series notes on any date is equal to the sum of the Class A Required Subordinated Amount of Class B notes, the Class A Required Subordinated Amount of Class D notes on that date.
 For each tranche of Class A notes, the Class A Required Subordinated Amount of Class B notes, the Class A Required Subordinated Amount of Class B notes, the Class A Required Subordinated Amount of Class D notes will be equal to a stated percentage of the Adjusted Outstanding Dollar Principal Amount of that tranche of Class A notes.
-However, after an event of default and acceleration or after an early redemption event has occurred for any tranche of Class A notes, the required subordinated amount of any subordinated class of notes will be the greater of (x) the required subordinated amount of such subordinated class on that date and (y) the required subordinated amount of such subordinated prior to that event of default or early redemption event.
+However, after an event of default and acceleration or after an early redemption event has occurred for any tranche of Class A notes, the required subordinated amount of any subordinated class of notes will be the greater of (x) the required subordinated amount of such subordinated amount of default or early redemption event.

-See "Prospectus Summary-Required Subordinated Amount and Conditions to Issuance" in this prospectus for a discussion of the specific Class A Required Subordinated Amount of Subordinated notes for the Class A(2017-1) notes.
+See "Prospectus Summary-Required Subordinated Amount and Conditions to Issuance" in this prospectus for a discussion of the specific Class A Required Subordinated Amount of Subordinated notes for the Class A(2017-2) notes.